-Detroit-style pizza is a glorious thing, but you don’t have to be in the Motor City to try it (nor do you have to pay a premium to order it online).
+Detroit-style pizza is a glorious thing.
+Luckily, you no longer have to be in the Motor City to try it (nor do you have to pay a premium to order it online).
 We got a Detroit-style pizza recipe from Matt Hyland of Emmy Squared, with expert tips and intel on what tools you need to get the crispy crust just right.
 The good news: No wood fired oven or convection oven is necessary.
 It’s all in the pan.

 A note on Emmy Squared: The effects of the coronavirus pandemic on the restaurant industry have hit them too; they are still providing takeout and delivery in some areas, so if you’re local, you can order a pizza or two.
 Otherwise, try making it at home (and consider donating to a GoFundMe for their employees).